 All women have a chance of having a baby with Edwards' syndrome or Patau's syndrome.
-The chance increases with age but babies are also born with these syndromes to younger women.
+The chance increases with age but babies are also born with these conditions to younger women.
 This is why women of all ages are offered the screening test.
 Edwards' syndrome happens in about 1 in 1656 pregnancies in Wales and Patau's syndrome in 1 in 4201.

 You can get more information about Edwards' syndrome and Patau's syndrome at www.soft.org.uk.

-You can view family stories about living with Edwards' syndrome on the Antenatal Screening Wales website: www.antenatalscreening.wales.nhs.uk/public/home
+You can view family stories about living with Edwards' syndrome on the Antenatal Screening Wales website: phw.nhs.wales/antenatal-screening